 A. If you have no court order you may need to look at getting one.
 If you have one you should get family law advice about whether you should take enforcement action or look at varying the order.

 We hope this information is of assistance.
-Contact us for your own advice.
+If you’d like to read more about parenting arrangements, please follow this link.
+Also, contact us for your own advice.
 Phone (07) 3221 4300 for a fixed-cost no obligation appointment with a family law expert.
 We can meet with you in person, by phone or by SKYPE.